Career Readiness Certificate Program

 Cape Fear Community College in partnership with the Employment Security Commission, JobLink Centers in New Hanover and Pender counties, is offering the Career Readiness Certificate (CRC) program.
-The CRC is a portable credential recognized by many employers across the State and nationwide that allows a job candidate to prove his/her skills in three areas:
+The CRC is a national credential recognized by many employers across the State and nationwide that allows a job candidate to prove his/her skills in three areas:

 All of this allows employers to make informed employment and training decisions.
 Higher skills indicate a person’s readiness for a greater range of responsibility.

 “Over the last 10-15 years there has been a weakening confidence in the academic credentials with which people graduate from high school and college” according to Barbara Bolin, pioneer in the development of the certificate and president of the National Association for Career Credentialing.
 “The CRC is the perfect complement to those credentials.”
 Read more about why the CRC is valuable here.